- Our Impact

 Malawi is one of the least developed countries in the world, with over half of Malawians living below the poverty line.

-While primary school enrollment rate is relatively high at 91 percent, almost three-quarters of secondary school-age children are either working or staying home to care for their families instead of receiving an education.
+Almost three-quarters of secondary school-age children are either working or staying home to care for their families instead of receiving an education.

 The HIV and AIDS pandemic continues to grow, killing tens of thousands of Malawians each year.
 The HIV prevalence rate is more than 11 percent; over 900,000 people in the country are living with the disease.
 More than 550,000 children have lost one or both of their parents to HIV and AIDS.